Tai On Building: Cart noodle

-The cart-noodles store is located near one of the entrances.
-There are more than 40 toppings for you to choose from, including chicken wing, vegetable, beef brisket, wonton, spring roll and more.
+The cart noodles store is located near one of the entrances.
+There are more than 40 toppings for you to choose from, including chicken wing, vegetable, beef brisket, wonton, spring roll, and more.
 There are also two soup bases, ranging from original to curry.
-Each bowl of noodle includes three different toppings, and each additional topping costs HK$3.
+Each bowl of noodles includes three different toppings, and each additional topping costs HK$3.

 Torn pancake

-A bit different from Taiwan torn pancakes, torn pancake in Tai On Building has mixed with Hong Kong style.
-It is located in the middle of Tai On Building.
-Over 30 toppings can be chosen like mushrooms, cheese, beef, corns, sausages and others.
-People can make their personal torn pancakes by mixturing with various toppings and different sauces.
+A bit different from Taiwan torn pancakes, torn pancakes in Tai On Building have mixed with Hong Kong style.
+It is located in the middle of the Tai On Building.
+Over 30 toppings can be chosen like mushrooms, cheese, beef, corn, sausages, and others.
+People can make their personal torn pancakes by mixing with various toppings and different sauces.
 It costs about 20 Hong Kong dollars.

 Tong sui (dessert)

 In Tai On Building, tong sui must be mentioned as many people are attracted by its reputation.
-The 80 feet dessert cafe serves numerous traditional tong sui, like red bean paste, green bean paste, dumplings, black sesame soup, walnut soup and others.
+The 80 feet dessert cafe serves numerous traditional tong sui, like red bean paste, green bean paste, dumplings, black sesame soup, walnut soup, and others.

 Bubble tea

 The oldest known bubble tea consisted of a mixture of hot Taiwanese black tea, small tapioca pearls, condensed milk, and syrup.
 Nowadays, many variations were created, the most common of which is served cold rather than hot.
-In Tai On Building, there are five or six shops providing bubble tea and other types of drink such as foam red tea.
+In Tai On Building, there are five or six shops providing bubble tea and other types of drinks such as foam red tea.

-2019 November shooting incident in Sai Wan Ho

-During the 2019 Hong Kong Protests there was a shooting incident near Tai On Building in which a 21 year old student was brutally shot by a police officer following a so called "confrontation".
-Video footage showed the unarmed black-clad man approaching the officer.
-The police officially stated that the student was trying to snatch the sergeant’s pistol (the video showed otherwise), prompting the brutal shooting.
-The student made a full recovery.